-The Committee will note in the Report the reference to the loan application currently being considered by the Local Government Finance Authority (LGFA).
+As was tabled before the Committee, the Board will note in the Report the reference to the loan application currently being considered by the Local Government Finance Authority (LGFA).
 This loan amount relates to the purchase of five (5) new collection vehicles in accordance with the recently endorsed three (3) year Supply Agreement.
-The Committee will note the fixed interest rate of 2.55% being applied to the eight (8) year loan.
+The Board will note the fixed interest rate of 2.55% being applied to the eight (8) year loan.